ammar-tanwar/bloglearnbay/posts/media-hospitality-and-transportation-know-how-data-science-will-help-you-to-survive.md

 ---
 title: Media Hospitality and Transportation Know How Data Science Will Help you to Survive
 desc: "Consumer data will be the biggest differentiator in the next two to three years.
-Whoever unlocks the reams of data and uses it strategically will win – Angela Ahrendts Senior Vice President of Retail at Apple Inc"

-The Same is true for Media, Hospitality, and the transportation industry..."
+Whoever unlocks the reams of data and uses it strategically will win – Angela Ahrendts Senior Vice President of Retail at Apple Inc The Same is true for Media, Hospitality, and the transportation industry..."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/media-01.jpg"
 date: "april 6, 2022"